lightly-ai/lightly/README.md

 ### Lightly in Action

-With lighlty you can use latest self-supervised learning methods in a modular way using the full power of PyTorch.
-Experiment with differnt backbones, models and loss functions.
+With lightly you can use latest self-supervised learning methods in a modular way using the full power of PyTorch.
+Experiment with different backbones, models and loss functions.
 The framework has been designed to be easy to use from the ground up.